Associate in Arts for Transfer | SC Program: AA-T.1007

 Units 3

-The course involves a study of representative authors in the literary history of the United States from the Civil War to the present day.
-This course may be offered in a distance education format.
+This course involves a study of representative authors in the literary history of the United States from the Civil War to the present day.
+This course may also be offered in a distance learning format.

 Apply Now